 One campus myth freshmen at the University learn their first semester is that the South Campus dormitories are modeled after prison housing.1 This fallacy highlights a general precept that the concrete high-rises of Hinton James, Morrison, Ehringhaus, and Craige Residence Halls in the South Campus residence community are, at best, not the most desirable campus housing, and at worst, a space of containment and punishment.
-In 1980, less than thirty years after the desegregation of the University by Black students, the University’s student newspaper The Daily Tar Heel, reported on a housing pattern they described as a “common knowledge” issue: “For the most part, [B]lacks live on South Campus and whites on North Campus…People can juggle figures as long as they want but that is the simple fact.
-In many of the dormitories on North Campus that average 200-300 people, only three to five of those are [B]lack—and that estimate is probably too optimistic.
+In 1980, less than thirty years after the desegregation of the University by Black students, the University’s student newspaper The Daily Tar Heel, reported on a housing pattern they described as a “common knowledge” issue: “For the most part, blacks live on South Campus and whites on North Campus…People can juggle figures as long as they want but that is the simple fact.
+In many of the dormitories on North Campus that average 200-300 people, only three to five of those are black—and that estimate is probably too optimistic.
 The vast majority of Blacks who attend Carolina live on South Campus in three high-rise dormitories—Hinton James, Morrison, and Ehringhaus.”2

 Black students who attended the University from the 1970s through the 2000s reported living in the South Campus dorms for most of their years in Chapel Hill.
 “We all stayed in E-house [Ehringhaus],” John Bradley, class of 1994, explained.
 “You never really realize until you get here that ninety percent of the African-American students are all on South Campus.
 So it’s like, wow, we’re all in one place.
 I didn’t even know there was a North Campus.
 I just thought North Campus was where the academic buildings were…You never really realize that difference, but there’s a racial segregation there as well.”3

 South Campus was an informal counter-space, created by Black students, beginning in the early 1970s, to serve as powerful community space for themselves within and against the white supremacy of the University.
 This essay argues that South Campus, as a Black student-created counter-space, developed to challenge certain anti-Black institutional processes, setting a crucial precedent for other future acts of space creation; at the same time, the University operated to control Black students within the space through overt discrimination and neglect.
-Because South Campus operated continually through at least the 2000s as a counter-space for Black students, it is an essential space to examine, and its history illustrates a number of crucial themes—the enactment of anti-Black institutional policies, white students’ complicity in maintaining white supremacy, and the desire of the institution to maintain segregation while appearing to desegregate—that emerge throughout the history of racial justice movements at the University.
+Because South Campus operated continually through at least the 2000s as a counter-space for Black students, it is an essential space to examine, and its history illustrates a number of crucial themes—the enactment of anti-Black institutional policies, white students’ complicity in maintaining white supremacy, and the ways in which the University operates to maintain segregation while appearing to desegregate—that emerge throughout the history of racial justice movements at the University.

 Creating a Geography of Exclusion